VV123/AI4Hydro/data/uni/README.md

   - `Total Lat.
 Inflow (MG)` The volume of lateral inflows (runoff, groundwater flow, dry weather flow, etc.) during the simulation (unit: million gallon).
   - `Total inflow (MG)` The volume of all inflows during the simulation (unit: million gallon).
   - `Min.
 Freeboard (ft)` The minimum freeboard depth (unit: ft), i.e., the different between the rim elevation and the maximum HGL.

+- WW01.csv

+    Time series water depth for each node.